 $800,000 Obtained for Worker Injured in Arc Fire

 The plaintiff was a laborer who suffered burns to his arm and neck when an arc fire started where he was conducting work.
-Paul took all of the depositions in the case and did all of the briefing.
+Paul took all of the depositions in the case and did all of the briefings.

 $750,000 Settlement for Man Injured on Mississippi River